Colombia: Bogota, Eastern Andes & the Magdalena Valley: Feb 11—25, 2017

 The world’s richest avifauna, an opportunity to search for many exciting endemics, and a glimpse of a fascinating and beautiful country almost unknown to birders until recently, are only some of the rewards of this pioneering, action-packed trip.

-Colombia is back after more than a twenty-year absence.
+After a twenty-two year absence, we returned to Colombia in 2009 and haven’t looked back.
 Is it safe, you ask?
 Our answer is an unequivocal “Yes!”
 Most of Colombia is now back to normal and as safe as anywhere one can travel in Latin America.
-The areas we visit are in well-established reserves or parks, and most have relatively new facilities to accommodate visitors.
+Their economy is booming, and the areas we visit are in well-established reserves or parks, and most have relatively new facilities to accommodate visitors.
 These sites have never experienced any security problems, and the facilities, generally, are quite nice.
 You can be assured that Colombians are very excited to receive foreign visitors, and every bit as excited to show their country and its avian riches to us as we are to offer this trip.